-1 8 Food and Relief Supplies Assure the provision of basic food and other relief needs in the affected communities.
 9 Power Provide the resources to reestablish normal power supplies and systems in affected communities.
-10 Public Health and Sanitation Provide personnel and resources to address pressing (including First aid and all public health problems and re-establish normal health medical care) care systems.
-11 Animal Health and Welfare Provision of health and other care to animals affected by a disaster.
-12 Shelter Provide materials and supplies to ensure temporary shelter for disaster-affected populations 13 Logistics Provide Air, water and Land transport for eva and for the storage and delivery of relief supplies in coordination with other task forces and competent authorities.
-14 Survey (Damage Assessment) Collect and analyze data on the impact of the disaster, develop estimates of resource needs and relief plans and compile reports on the disaster as required for District and State authorities and other parties as appropriate.
+10 Public Health and Provide personnel and resources to address pressing public Sanitation (including First health problems and re-establish normal health care systems. aid and all medical care) 11 Animal Health and Welfare Provision of health and other care to animals affected by a disaster.
+12 Shelter Provide materials and supplies to ensure temporary shelter for disaster-affected populations 13 Logistics Provide Air, water and Land transport for evacuation and for the storage and delivery of relief supplies in coordination with other task forces and competent authorities.
+14 Survey (Damage Collect and analyze data on the impact of the disaster, Assessment) develop estimates of resource needs and relief plans and compile reports on the disaster as required for District and State authorities and other parties as appropriate.
 15 Telecommunications Coordinate and assure operation of all communication systems (e.g; Radio, TV, Telephones, Wireless) required supporting early warning or post disaster operations.
 16 Media (Public Information) Provide liaison with and assistance to print and electronic media on early warning and post-disaster reporting concerning the disaster.